 Students may undertake jazz studies with a focus on an instrument of their choosing, subject to availability, studying jazz theory and language, musicianship, classical music history, jazz history, and ensembles.
 Some students of traditional or world music may find value in the skills of improvisation and an aural tradition in developing their understanding of their chosen musical medium.
 Upon completion of the Diploma in Jazz Studies, graduates are well prepared to continue post-secondary studies at other institutions such as Vancouver Island University, Capilano University, and the Humber Institute.

-Length: Two years Location: Off Campus
+Length: Two years

+Location: Off Campus Victoria Conservatory of Music

+Starting: Fall

+Program Code(s):

 JAZZ1 Year 1